ThisIsNotAValidUserName/CS585-Lab3/README.md

 # CS585-Lab3
 Solution for BU CS585 Lab3. <br>
-Coding with Liang and Ning.
+Teammate work with Liang and Ning.

 ## **Requirements**